-Scott Mason is currently the President of Arizona Early Music Society, and has been on the board for ten years.
+Scott Mason is currently the President of Arizona Early Music, and has been on the board for ten years.
 Scott has lived in Tucson since age one, enjoying his extended family who also live in town.
 Working as a Systems Engineer by day, he spends virtually every other waking moment pursuing Early Music in some aspect as an amateur, playing recorder, viol, harpsichord, and singing baritone/countertenor in various church choirs when the opportunity arises.

 I find the variety and mix of instruments and voices in this work by Marc-Antoine Charpentier full of color and texture.
 Many will find the melodies familiar in this Christmas Midnight Mass written around 1690 when Charpentier was 47 years old.